 Sleeping too hot is one of the most common sleep issues.
 According to a survey by Sleeprate, 80% of people said they slept better during cooler months compared to summer months.
-And this sleep study says sleep is actually disturbed more with too much heat than with by being too cold.
+And this sleep study says sleep is actually disturbed more by too much heat than by being too cold.

 Solution #1: get a new mattress.
 If you normally don’t sleep hot, it could be your mattress.
-Memory foam heats up, softens up, sinks and traps body heat then cooks you all night long.
+Memory foam heats up, softens up, sinks, and traps body heat then cooks you all night long.

 Solution #2: If you sleep hot because you tend to be sweatier or you’re going through hot flashes (menopausal women), it may be more than your mattress.
 In that case, we recommend a bed fan or cooler.
 Products like a BedJet or Chilipad can cool you down fast – for a price.

 The BedJet is a bed fan that recirculates cooler air on the ground or warms the air.
-Turn it on and you get cool within seconds.
+Turn it on, and you get cool within seconds.

 The Chilipad is not a fan, rather it's a mattress pad that circulates water through a network of tiny tubes.
-It has a temperature range between 55°- 110° F which covers just about anyone who sleeps hot.
+It has a temperature range between 55°- 110° F, which covers just about anyone who sleeps hot.
 Sleep in a hot climate?
 Try using a Chilipad to cool down to 55°!

-These products work well but they're also more pricey.
+These products work well, but they're also more pricey.
 The next solution is less expensive (but may take longer to work or not work as well).

 Solution #3: Cooler blankets and bedding.

 To stay cool, you need a blanket that allows good airflow in and out of your sleep space.
-Trapped air heats up quickly which raises your body temperature.
+Trapped air heats up quickly, which raises your body temperature.
 Look for a blanket with natural or synthetic venting structures.